SSR framework for Svelte 5 + Bun with islands-based selective hydration

 <button type="submit" disabled={pending}>{pending ?
 'Signing in…' : 'Log in'}</button>

-</form>onPending is guaranteed to fire false in a finally block, so it resets even if the fetch throws or the abort signal fires.
+</form>onPending fires false from a finally block, so it resets even if the fetch throws or the abort signal fires.

 Cancelling